-- 3.1 In times of significant transformation, organisations must both manage change effectively and ensure that core controls remain in place.
-In order to respond to the continued reduction in financial resources and the increased demand for services, the Council needs to consider some radical changes to its service offer in many areas. - 3.2 Internal Audit must therefore be able to give an opinion and assurance that covers the control environment in relation to both existing systems and these new developments.
-It is also essential that this work is undertaken in a flexible and supportive manner, in conjunction with management, to ensure that both risks and opportunities are properly considered.
-During 2022/23, a number of major organisational initiatives are featured within the audit plan, with the intention that Internal Audit can provide proactive advice, support and assurance as these programmes progress.
-These include: - Digital Business and Insights Programme (SAP replacement); - Greener Futures Strategy; - Highways Contract; - Social Care Reform; and - Single View of a Child. - 3.3 As explained previously, in recognition of current uncertainties and that in some cases, sufficient information regarding the full extent of future changes and associated risks may not yet be known, the 2022/23 audit plan will, as in previous years, include a proportion of time classified as 'Emerging Risks'.
-This approach has been adopted to enable Internal Audit to react appropriately throughout the year as new risks materialise and to ensure that expertise in governance, risk and internal control can be utilised early in the change process. - 3.4 In view of the above, Internal Audit will continue to work closely with senior management and Members throughout the year to identify any new risks and to agree how and where audit resources can be utilised to best effect. - 3.5 Other priority areas identified for inclusion within the audit plan include: - Delivering a cyclical programme for the audit of maintained schools, with 40 school audits planned for the year;
+3.1 In times of significant transformation, organisations must both manage change effectively and ensure that core controls remain in place.
+In order to respond to the continued reduction in financial resources and the increased demand for services, the Council needs to consider some radical changes to its service offer in many areas.

+3.2 Internal Audit must therefore be able to give an opinion and assurance that covers the control environment in relation to both existing systems and these new developments.
+It is also essential that this work is undertaken in a flexible and supportive manner, in conjunction with management, to ensure that both risks and opportunities are carefully considered.
+During 2024/25, a number of major organisational initiatives are featured within the audit plan, with the intention that Internal Audit can provide proactive advice, support and assurance as these programmes progress.
+These include the Council's:

+- Surrey Way, Innovation, Transformation & Change (SWitCH); - Surrey County Council

+- Data & Digital;

+- Stronger Partnerships;

+- Financial Management; and

+- The Council's wider Transformation and Reform Programme.

+3.3 As explained previously, in recognition of current uncertainties and that in some cases, sufficient information regarding the full extent of future changes and associated risks may not yet be known, the 2024/25 audit plan will, as in previous years, include a proportion of time classified as 'Emerging Risks'.
+This approach has been adopted to enable Internal Audit to react appropriately throughout the year as new risks materialise and to ensure that expertise in governance, risk and internal control can be utilised early in the change process.

+3.4 The Council is embarking upon a programme to develop and enforce spending controls across directorates to promote better financial control and budget management.
+Within our planned audits activities, and in the utilisation of contingency time for new work, we will ensure that our audits support organisational activities and objectives to address ongoing financial challenges

+3.5 In view of the above, Internal Audit will continue to work closely with senior management and Members throughout the year to identify any new risks and to agree how and where audit resources can be utilised to best effect.

+3.6 Other priority areas identified for inclusion within the audit plan include:

-- A compliance review of procurement and contract management arrangements; - Support and assurance to the Turnaround Programme for Local Government Pension Scheme administration: - Assurance activity over new and developing areas of activity such as the Innovation Fund, and Your Fund Surrey. - 3.6 The results of all audit work undertaken will be summarised within quarterly update reports to CLT and Audit and Governance Committee, along with any common themes and findings arising from our work.
+- Delivering a cyclical programme for the audit of maintained schools, with 30-35 school audits planned for the year; - Continued support and assurance to the Transformation Programme for Local Government Pension Scheme administration; - Assurance activity over new and developing areas of activity such as Supply Chain Cyber Security, the new Electric Vehicles Charging Contract, revised Fleet Management arrangements, and Procurement Regulatory Changes.

+3.7 The results of all audit work undertaken will be summarised within quarterly update reports to CLT and Audit and Governance Committee, along with any common themes and findings arising from our work.